Chapter 3301-83 Pupil Transportation

 (e) Crossing when flashing or audible signals malfunction is only permitted when authorized in accordance with section 4511.62 of the Revised Code.

-(2) Weather conditions – during wet, stormy or foggy weather, before placing part of the bus on the tracks, the driver must know that the crossing can be made in safety.
+(2) Weather conditions - during wet, stormy or foggy weather, before placing part of the bus on the tracks, the driver shall determine that the crossing can be made safely.

-(3) Behavior of passengers at railroad crossings – when any school bus is stopped for any railroad track, all passengers must be silent until the crossing is completed.
+(3) Behavior of passengers at railroad crossings - when any school bus is stopped for any railroad track, the driver shall direct all passengers to be silent until the crossing is completed.
 A signal for silence shall be given by the school bus driver approximately three hundred feet from the crossing.

 (C) School bus turn-around